Adhaywe/tinyqv-affinex/docs/info.md

 Author: Adam Gebregziaber

-Peripheral index: nn
+Peripheral index: 39

 ## What it does

-An affine transformation is a geometric transformation that combines linear transformation operations like rotation, scaling, shearing or reflection.
+An affine transformation is a geometric operation that combines linear transformation functions such as rotation, scaling, shearing or reflection.
 These transformations are widely used in areas like computer graphics and image processing.

-The project implements a 2D affine transformation accelerator which is designed to perform these operations in hardware using Q8.16 fixed point arithmetic.
+This project implements a 2D affine transformation accelerator that performs these operations directly in hardware using Q8.16 fixed-point arithmetic for efficient computation.

 Affine transformation in 2D can be expressed as: